outadoc/toothpick/README.md

 ## Background

 [Toothpick](https://github.com/stephanenicolas/toothpick) is a Dependency Injection library for Java & Kotlin.

 An important part of Toothpick is its ability to generate code at compile-time to avoid doing expensive reflection at runtime.
 This is handled by an *annotation processor*, which uses Java's `apt` and Kotlin's `kapt` APIs.

-Recently, Google has released an alternative, modern annotation processor, built for Kotlin and compatible with Java
-projects: KSP (Kotlin Symbol Processor).
-This API is much faster than `kapt` on Kotlin projects.
+Google has since released an alternative, more modern annotation processor, built for Kotlin and compatible with Java projects: KSP (Kotlin Symbol Processor).
+It brings faster processing times than `kapt` on Kotlin projects. `kapt` has now been put in maintenance mode, and will not receive new features; it's recommended to migrate to KSP.

 ## Goals

 This projects aims to reimplement Toothpick's annotation processor with Kotlin-based technologies.
 It now uses KSP for better build performance, and generates Kotlin code for improved type safety.

-> **Important note:** This processor is mostly a drop-in replacement for the official `kapt` processor, but source compatibility was *not* a main goal.
-You might need to make small changes to your code when migrating from `apt`/`kapt` to KSP.
+> **Important note:** This processor is mostly a drop-in replacement for the official `kapt`
+> processor, but source compatibility was *not* a main goal.
+You might need to make small changes to
+> your code when migrating from `apt`/`kapt` to KSP.
 >
-> This is in part because of fundamental differences in the way KSP models Kotlin code compared to `kapt`, and in part because of the differences in generated Kotlin code vs. Java code (no `package` visibility modifier, for example.)
+> This is in part because of fundamental differences in the way KSP models Kotlin code compared
+> to `kapt`, and in part because of the differences in generated Kotlin code vs. Java code (
+> no `package` visibility modifier, for example.)

 ## Setup